WinterLab: Developing a low-cost, portable experiment platform to encourage engagement in the electronics lab: Reflections

-\edm{Introducing active-learning approaches in traditional education improves both student experience and engagement.
-Increasing the independence and autonomy that students encounter in their learning environment builds intrinsic motivation, encouraging long-lasting investment in the acquired knowledge.
-The role of the teaching laboratory, to reinforce concepts seen in class by allowing students to interact with the subject matter in new, dynamic ways, is augmented by the introduction of active-learning strategies such as increased emphasis on independent problem solving and individual experimentation, both of which are assisted by increased flexibility in when and where learning takes place.
-The accessibility of low-cost, standalone \revMD{test and measurement} platforms allows students to not only take their course-based experiments with them, but also to directly apply the knowledge and skills they acquire to projects and experiments in their lives outside the classroom.}
+It is well-established in teaching literature that increasing the independence and autonomy that students encounter in their learning environment builds intrinsic motivation and encourages long-lasting investment in the knowledge acquired.
+The role of the teaching laboratory, to reinforce concepts seen in class by allowing students to interact with the subject matter in new, dynamic ways, may be augmented by an increased emphasis on independent problem-solving and individual experimentation, both of which are assisted by increased flexibility in when and where learning takes place.
+The increasing accessibility of low-cost, standalone test and measurement platforms allows students to take their course-based experiments with them and to directly apply the knowledge and skills they acquire to projects and experiments in their lives outside the classroom.